chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 **Adjusting velocities by dragging up or down:** The middle toolbar button with the up/down white arrows enables adjusting velocities by dragging up or down on the head of any of the selected notes.
 This is done as follows:

-	* Dragging up/down on the note at the **left end of the selection** proportinally adjusts the velocity of that note by the amount dragged.
+	* Dragging up/down on the note at the **left end of the selection** proportionally adjusts the velocity of that note by the amount dragged.
 	The note at the right end of the selection is not changed, and all other notes in between are adjusted proportionally.
-	* Dragging up/down on the note at the **right end of the selection** proportinally adjusts the velocity of that note by the amount dragged.
+	* Dragging up/down on the note at the **right end of the selection** proportionally adjusts the velocity of that note by the amount dragged.
 	The note at the left end of the selection is not changed, and all other notes in between are adjusted proportionally.
 	* Dragging up/down on any selected note other than one ones at the ends proportionally adjusts up/down the velocities of all selected notes.